Spoken Question Answering and Speech Continuation Using Spectrogram-Powered LLM: Approach

 \subsubsection{Speech continuation}

-The speech continuation objective is formulated as a regression task, predicting spectrogram frame channels independently given previous spectrogram frame predictions and the ASR and LM context.
-To promote convergence and improve modeling power, we apply $\ell_1$ and $\ell_2$ regression losses on the spectrogram \cite{shen2020non}.
-These losses are applied to the feature-deltas of the spectrogram, and to the time-deltas of the spectrogram up to order $K$.
+The speech continuation objective is formulated as a regression task, predicting each frame's spectrogram channels independently given previous frame spectrogram predictions and the ASR and LM context.
+To promote convergence and improve modeling power, we apply $\ell_1$ and $\ell_2$ regression losses on the spectrogram \citep{shen2020non}.
+These losses are applied to the feature-deltas of the spectrogram, and to the time-deltas of the spectrogram up to order $K$, giving ``(discrete) derivative loss'' terms.
 That is, for a tensor $z$ of dimension $T \times F$ we define:

 For a ground truth spectrogram $x_c$ and the predicted spectrogram $\hat{x}_c$, the speech continuation loss is a combination of three objectives:

 The overall speech continuation loss is thus given by: